Rectification Difficulty and Optimal Sample Allocation in LLM-Augmented Surveys: Empirical Analysis on Twin-2K-500

 \squishlist

-\item \textbf{Cross-wave stability of $A_q$.} We first examine whether rectification difficulty is stable across waves within the same dataset.
-To do so, we compute the full-sample rectification difficulties from Waves~1--3 and use these values for allocation while evaluating performance on Wave~4.
-The correlation between cross-wave and within-wave difficulties is $\rho = 0.99$, and the resulting allocation yields a 14.1\% MSE reduction---virtually identical to the 14.5\% achieved using the within-wave oracle benchmark.
-This confirms that rectification difficulty is a stable property of questions and suggests that practitioners can estimate it reliably from prior waves or other historical data.
+\item \textbf{Cross-wave stability of $A_q$.} We compute the full-sample rectification difficulties from Waves~1--3 and use them for allocation while evaluating performance on Wave~4.
+The cross-wave and within-wave difficulties correlate at $\rho = 0.99$, and the resulting allocation yields a 14.1\% MSE reduction, virtually identical to the 14.5\% of the within-wave oracle: rectification difficulty is a stable property of questions, so practitioners can estimate it reliably from prior waves or other historical data.

+\item \textbf{Cross-dataset transfer.} To assess whether the meta-learning generalizes to a completely different dataset, we train the meta-learner on a political survey dataset CCES (see Section~\ref{sec:cces}), and predict rectification difficulty $A_q$ on Twin-2K-500.
+The cross-dataset prediction achieves Spearman $\rho = 0.52$ and yields a 9.6\% MSE reduction, 68\% of the oracle, indicating that which questions are hard to rectify is driven largely by question characteristics that generalize across survey contexts.
+Details can be found in Web Appendix~\ref{appsec:cross_dataset_transfer}.